-Paxos is a small, unspoilt island just a short distance with the ferry from Corfu Island.
-The island is about twelve kilometres long which enables a practised walker to explore virtually the whole island without using bike, taxi, or bus.
+Paxos is a small, unspoiled island just a short distance with the ferry from Corfu Island.
+The island is about twelve kilometers long which enables a practiced walker to explore virtually the whole island without using bike, taxi, or bus.
 It has a small population which is about 2,300 permanent residents living in Gaios, Loggos, Lakka, and a scattering of tiny hamlets.

 Anti Paxos is a tiny island – the smallest of the Ionian Islands – of two square miles with a population that has between 30 and 100 inhabitants.
 Today very few people live there year-round but in the summer many Paxos residents come for the peace and quiet and to tend to their vineyards.

 There are few cars on the island and no shops.
 You can get to Anti Paxos by taxi boat from the three main towns on Paxos – Gaios, Loggos and Lakka – but most take the cheaper option and catch a morning boat from Gaios harbor for the 20-minute journey.
 In good conditions, which is most of the time, the boat weaves between the isles of Mongonissi and Kalkionissi.
 The boat takes you first to Vrika beach where most passengers get off.
 This smaller beach is also idyllic, with white sand and turquoise waters and there are two tavernas that do a lovely lunchtime trade.
 The boat then continues to the more secluded Voutoumi beach (there is a path linking the two beaches with stunning cliff top views).
 High above Voutoumi beach (reached by 200 steps) is the Bella Vista taverna with the best view of all.
 But if the climb seems too daunting, there's an excellent taverna behind the beach, serving local dishes and with a good selection of fresh fish.